6-12th October 2025

 1.

-Our mission is achieved through a week of interactive events across the Surf Coast Shire in which Art of the Minds focuses on creative conversations through a festival, showcasing both local and visiting artists, individuals and groups.
+Our mission is realised through a week of interactive events across the Surf Coast Shire, where Art of The Minds fosters creative conversations through a festival showcasing both local and visiting artists, individuals, and groups.

 2.

-The festival welcomes people of all ages to join creative educational conversations around mental wellbeing, both from a support and personal management perspective as well as their own mental wellbeing
+The festival invites people of all ages to engage in creative, educational conversations about mental wellbeing, covering both personal management and support, as well as individual mental health.

 3.